saisudhir14/level-zero-cli-app-2/README.md

 # level-zero-cli-app-2
-Please click on the link below to play the game or to know more about me.
+Please click on the link below to play the game.

 This is a cli-app.